santolucito/santolucito.github.io/COMS3430/fall2022/Lab3.md

 You get this point if you tackle a challenging sound.
 The alarm sound or the dialtone/phone buttons is probably not challenging (unless you creatively take it a significant step further).
 Do not feel like you *need* to get this point.
-If tackling the alarm is a sufficent challenge for you personally at this point in the semester, I encourage you to forgo this aspect of the assignment.
+If tackling the alarm is a sufficient challenge for you personally at this point in the semester, I encourage you to forgo this aspect of the assignment.